nodejs/node/doc/api/deprecations.md

 [`crypto.createCipheriv()`][] should be used in place of [`crypto.createCipher()`][].
 Since [`crypto.createCipheriv()`][] will no longer attempt to derive a proper encryption key from a string, you must use a key-derivation function such as [`crypto.pbkdf2()`][] to obtain a valid key if you normally supply a string to [`crypto.createCipher()`][].

-Additionally, for ciphers that require an initialization vector, you must generate an initialization vector with the same length as the cipher's key length to pass to [`crypto.createCipheriv()`][].
+Additionally, for ciphers that require an initialization vector, you must generate a proper-length initialization vector to pass to [`crypto.createCipheriv()`][].
 Initialization vectors must never be re-used, especially in modes such as AES-CTR, where encryption is effectively removed upon reuse.
 Your application will need to store this initialization vector along with the encrypted data, as it is required for decryption.

 If an initialization vector is not needed by the cipher, you may pass `null` or omit the argument.